 Veteran Mental Health and Substance Abuse

 One important aspect of veteran mental health treatment is substance abuse.
 The National Institute of Drug Abuse reports that substance abuse among veterans is strongly related to their exposure to combat.
-One study by the organization showed that 25% of returning Iraq and Afghanistan veterans showed signs of substance abuse disorder.
+One study by the organization showed that 25 percent of returning Iraq and Afghanistan veterans showed signs of substance abuse disorder.

 At the National Veterans Foundation, many of the crisis calls we handle begin with issues of isolation and loneliness.
 Untreated, this can lead to substance abuse, relationship problems and violent behavior.